buzz-language/buzz-lang.dev/docs/guide/calling-native-code.md

 # Calling C/Zig functions

 First, define the buzz interface.
-The `extern` keyword means that buzz we'll look for a dynamic library named `libmylib.dylib/so/dll`):
+The `extern` keyword means that buzz will look for a dynamic library named `libmylib.dylib/so/dll`:

 ```buzz
 | mylib.buzz